We absolutely love Halloween activities for kids in our household, and one of our all-time favorites is a thrilling Halloween treasure hunt.

 Easter should certainly not be the only holiday that gets to have treasure hunts!!

-These FREE Halloween scavenger hunt for kids printables are super easy to have fun with.
+These free Halloween scavenger hunt clues for kids are super easy to have fun with.

 These 12 rhyming clues are perfect for younger or even older children.
 Especially if you don’t hide them in the obvious spots!

 - Close your eyes and wrap up tight, the next clue is hiding by a bedside light (either your bedroom lamp or theirs if they have one)

 - Ghosts and ghouls are screaming, the next clue is where you will be dreaming (under their pillow)

 - On Halloween you get to stay up late, the next clue is where you will find a plate (where you keep the plates)

 - Witches have a crooked nose, the next clue is where she would keep her clothes (either in the children’s closet or mommies)